lukakralj/GpioManager_Server/README.md

-# smartHome
+# IoTControlServer
-A central hub for controlling devices in a smart home setup.
+A central hub for controlling IoT devices through a DragonBoard.

 ## Setup